CHOICE: the one thing you can exercise at any moment.

 “WHOAH… I’m really choosing this!
 Life isn’t just happening to me.
 I’m choosing these circumstances I don’t want.”

-Then in that moment, we can shift.
-We choose again.
+Then in that moment, you can shift.
+You choose again.

 I choose to stand up for myself instead of letting this person treat me poorly.